 Place of Birth: Washoe was born in West Africa, wild captured, and later used by the US Air Force.

-Date of Death: Washoe passed way Octboer 30, 2007 at CHCI after a brief illness.
+Date of Death: Washoe passed way October 30, 2007 at CHCI after a brief illness.
 She was surrounded by her family and closest friends.

 Early Childhood/Rearing Conditions: Washoe was adopted by Drs.
 Beatrix T. and R. Allen Gardner on June 21, 1966.
 She was cross-fostered; that is, she was raised in the Gardners' home as if she were a deaf human child.
 Washoe was the first non-human to acquire a human language -- American Sign Language.
 She moved with Roger and Deborah Fouts to the University of Oklahoma in 1970 and came with them to Central Washington University in 1980.

-Personal: Washoe was the matriarch of the CHCI family of chimpanzees and can be described as having been maternal in her behavior toward the other chimpanzees.
+Personal: Washoe was the matriarch of the CHCI family of chimpanzees and was maternal toward the other chimpanzees.
 She will be remembered for being fair and kind with both chimpanzee and human companions.
 Washoe was slow to invest herself, but with time, she became a loyal friend to many.
 She had a good sense of humor.

-Favorite Activities: Washoe appeared to enjoy spending time in her outdoor area.
+Favorite Activities: Washoe enjoyed spending time in outdoors.
 She spent her free time looking through books, magazines, and catalogs (especially shoe catalogs).
-She apparently liked to look at them by herself but didn’t mind signing about the pictures with friends.
+She liked to look at them by herself but didn’t mind signing about the pictures with friends.
 Other activities she engaged in were brushing her teeth, painting, coffee and tea parties, and checking out the shoes of her human companions.